chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 .. warning:: .. tag notes_chef_gem_vs_gem_package

              The **chef_gem** and **gem_package** resources are both used to install Ruby gems.
-For any machine on which the chef-client is installed, there are two instances of Ruby.
-One is the standard, system-wide instance of Ruby and the other is a dedicated instance that is available only to the chef-client.
-Use the **chef_gem** resource to install gems into the instance of Ruby that is dedicated to the chef-client.
+For any machine on which Chef Infra Client is installed, there are two instances of Ruby.
+One is the standard, system-wide instance of Ruby and the other is a dedicated instance that is available only to Chef Infra Client.
+Use the **chef_gem** resource to install gems into the instance of Ruby that is dedicated to Chef Infra Client.
 Use the **gem_package** resource to install all other gems (i.e. install gems system-wide).

              .. end_tag

 .. tag resource_package_chef_gem

-Use the **chef_gem** resource to install a gem only for the instance of Ruby that is dedicated to the chef-client.
+Use the **chef_gem** resource to install a gem only for the instance of Ruby that is dedicated to Chef Infra Client.
 When a gem is installed from a local file, it must be added to the node using the **remote_file** or **cookbook_file** resources.

-The **chef_gem** resource works with all of the same properties and options as the **gem_package** resource, but does not accept the ``gem_binary`` property because it always uses the ``CurrentGemEnvironment`` under which the chef-client is running.
+The **chef_gem** resource works with all of the same properties and options as the **gem_package** resource, but does not accept the ``gem_binary`` property because it always uses the ``CurrentGemEnvironment`` under which Chef Infra Client is running.
 In addition to performing actions similar to the **gem_package** resource, the **chef_gem** resource does the following:

 * Runs its actions immediately, before convergence, allowing a gem to be used in a recipe immediately after it is installed
 * Runs ``Gem.clear_paths`` after the action, ensuring that gem is aware of changes so that it can be required immediately after it is installed